-Complex needs which are disclosed after admission to the Group, or become evident, will be reviewed to see if the student concerned is able to be supported by the Group.
+Complex medical needs which are disclosed after admission to the Group, or become evident, will be reviewed to see if the student concerned is able to be supported by the Group.
 Where, in the Group's judgement, it cannot support the student, their continued attendance may be suspended unless appropriate support can be provided by a third party.
 If reasonable adjustment cannot be made to provide access for students, a case conference will be held to establish the most appropriate way forward.

 Where a disclosure has been made, any student aged 16 or above, where possible, should be asked to provide information about their needs/medical condition.
 If the information provided by the student is not precise, or if it suggests that the Group needs further information, the student's written consent should be sought to allow the Group to approach other parties for further information.
-For young people below 16 years of age the school/parent should be asked for information (Additional Support will be the channel through which this will be sought).
+For young people below 16 years of age the school/parent should be asked for information.